 The Times published the photo essay in late September.
-Frye’s quote says little: “I just couldn’t wait until November.
+Frye’s quote, accompanying the photo, says little: “I just couldn’t wait until November.
 It just felt so far off.”
 His shirt is more eloquent.

 The publicity moved 80-plus of those shirts in two days.
 Before then, Frye, an independent T-shirt designer, had hesitated to promote them.
 “Between COVID and the riots and everything happening, I just wasn’t sure where people were at.”

 By election day, he probably had “at least a couple hundred walking around the country.”
 He puts in weekly bulk orders at a Minneapolis screen-printing company, and they’ve shipped out to seven states in the northeast, Midwest, and on the West Coast.
-Both liberals and conservatives have been heart-eyed about the design, he says, stickering it with “I Voted” badges and posting pics.
-In public, he hears a lot of “I love that shirt!”
+Both liberals and conservatives have been heart-eyed about the design online, he says, stickering it with “I Voted” badges and posting pics.
+Wearing it in public, he hears a lot of “I love that shirt!”

 A “love letter,” as Frye calls it, the T-shirt is also a demand addressed to politicians.
 For the official-looking font, he turned to the Constitution—“Let’s just say it’s a step up from Times New Roman.”
 It applies to the new administration as much as to the last, although Trump is the one responsible for it.